What is CHC50113 Diploma of Early Childhood Education and Care?

 - Materials Fee (This includes text books and other related materials) $200.00

-- Departments of Human Services to work with children check
+- Department of Human Services to work with children check

 - Course and Qualifications Entry Requirements.

 - Whilst Child Care Services Training qualifications are open access, to ensure the success of an individual, CCCT's facilitators recommend that students have completed a minimum of year 10 and that their literacy and numeracy skills be at basic adult learning level.
 If a student does not meet the minimum requirements, our facilitators will recommend an introductory pre-vocational foundation skills course to assist with literacy and numeracy skills.

 - Students will need to provide evidence of a clear working with children check displaying their legal capacity to work with children.

 Child Care Services Training is a WorkReady provider